ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Ollama.md

 modified: 2024-06-13T16:05:57
 ---

-This documentation provides an overview of how a well-designed breadboard can interact with multiple language models simultaneously.
+This demonstartion provides an overview of how a well-designed breadboard can interact with multiple language models simultaneously.

 ## Introduction

-In this demonstration, we showcase the capability of a breadboard to interface with different language models running locally.
-This setup is beneficial for developers as it allows for flexibility and ease of switching between models.
+In this demonstration, we showcase the capability of a breadboard to interact with different language models running locally.
+This setup is beneficial for developers as it allows for flexibility and ease of switching between language models.

 <iframe width="100%" height="400" src="https://www.youtube.com/embed/lMur1gqobFg?rel=0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>